Manjukcthapa/webdb-i-challenge/README.md

  ("The Shire", "Bilbo Baggins", "1 Hobbit-Hole", "Bag End", "111", "Middle Earth")

 - update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
-UPDATE CustomersSET postalCode = "11122" WHERE CustomerID = 92;
+UPDATE Customers SET postalCode = "11122" WHERE CustomerID = 92;

 **Clicking the `Restore Database` button in the page will repopulate the database with the original data and discard all changes you have made**.